Introduction

 Modifications to Existing Standards:

-- New criteria for flexible connectors in agricultural and food processing.
+- Additionally, new criteria have been introduced for flexible connectors in agricultural and food processing.

-- Improved guidance on recycling AMS exhaust in occupied buildings.
+- Furthermore, the guidance on recycling AMS exhaust in occupied buildings has been improved.

-- Expanded focus on housekeeping and dust control measures.
+- Finally, there is an expanded focus on housekeeping and dust control measures.

 Clarifications: